Privacy Policy

 8. How Long Do We Keep Your Information?

-We will only keep your personal information for as long as it is necessary for the purposes set out in this Privacy Notice, unless a longer retention period is required or permitted by law (such as tax, accounting, or other legal requirements).
-No purpose in this notice will require us to keep your personal information for longer than the period of time in which users have an account with us.
+We keep your personal information only for as long as necessary for the purposes set out in this Privacy Notice, unless a longer retention period is required by law (such as tax, accounting, or other legal requirements).

 9. How Do We Keep Your Information Safe?